A Complete SEO Checklist for Website Owners

 Using the appropriate structured data markup for your website content can help provide another cue to the search engines as to what segment or category your subject matter is in.

 If your website platform doesn’t have an easy way to add this and if it is a big line item in terms of cost or time, put it at the back of the line behind the items noted above.
-However, keep it on your radar.

-External
+External SEO Factors

 This is the bonus section.

 External factors are things that you can’t control on your website and don’t necessarily fall into a checklist.

 However, I’d be remiss if I painted a picture that all you need to do are the indexing and on-page things and that you’re going to rise to the top of the search engines.

 On-page factors influence relevance and trust of your content to the search engines.
-External factors influence you’re “authority” status and validate your site as the subject matter expert.
+External factors influence your “authority” status and validate your site as the subject matter expert.

 Links

-Inbound links (a.k.a., backlinks) to your website from credible and authoritative websites play a huge role in SEO.
-Also important are unlinked brand mentions (a.k.a., citations) and how much your website is talked about on the web.
+Inbound links (a.k.a. backlinks) to your website from credible and authoritative websites play a huge role in SEO.
+Also important are unlinked brand mentions (a.k.a. citations) and how much your website is talked about on the web.

 There’s a lot to be said about creating great content that people naturally want to link to.

-To supplement your awesome content, it doesn’t hurt to look for great sources of quality links through natural relationships, accreditation and possible traffic sources in your industry.
+To supplement your awesome content, it doesn’t hurt to look for great sources of quality links through natural relationships, accreditation, and possible traffic sources in your industry.

 You want to focus your efforts on quality sources that are relevant to your subject matter – and never pay for a link in a way that violates the search engines’ respective guidelines.